The Belmonts: Origins & work with DiMucci (1955-1960)

-1960 to 1971
+DiMucci's departure & singles success (1960-1971)

 Due to musical differences between DiMucci and the Belmonts, Dion decided to leave the group.
 "They wanted to get into their harmony thing, and I wanted to rock and roll," said Dion.
 "The label wanted me doing standards.
 I got bored with it quickly.
 I said, 'I can't do this.
 I gotta play my guitar'.
 So we split up and I did 'Runaround Sue', 'The Wanderer' and 'Ruby Baby'".
 D'Aleo recalls, "The breakup?
 I loved that guy.
 But there was a reason why he left.
 Our reason was we wanted to stick to light rock 'n' roll and standards, and he wanted to get into the blues.
 He said, 'I want to do blues and country.
 I think it's time to go our separate ways'.
 We agreed.
 There was no shouting or anything like that.
 We had 'Tell Me Why'.
 Dion had 'Runaround Sue' and 'The Wanderer'.
 He took off.
 Not the route he wanted, though.
 He loved the blues.
 But when you put out a single and people buy it, they're telling you what they want you to sing."
 DiMucci was also struggling with a heroin problem at the time.
 At the height of the group's success his drug dependency worsened.
 When "Where or When" peaked, he was in a hospital detoxifying.
 Now a trio, they continued as "The Belmonts", with Mastrangelo singing lead.
 In January 1961, before leaving the Laurie label, they released their own rendition of "We Belong Together" (Laurie 3080) covering the Robert and Johnny classic.
 The song bubbled under the Billboard Hot 100, charting at number 108.
 Although not a hit, it is still valued today by record collectors.